Amekyras/kitsune/README.md

 Yes, I know that the code and photography are messy.
 I'm a psych student, not an engineer.

 Many thanks to https://github.com/james1236/buzzer_music for enabling me to include an easter egg or two :)

+Absolutely enormous thanks to the Sanjay Mortimer Foundation for supporting me in building these - check them out, they're a fantastic charity! https://www.sanjaymortimerfoundation.org/

 TODO: implement USB device identity, to work with buzzin.live etc